oaa-examples/old-menu-button/README.md

 ## Widget Descriptions

 ### MenuButton
+* In this example, a `button` element is used, with default ARIA role `button`.
-Corresponding HTML: `button` element, reachable in the tab order of the document
+* The `button` element is reachable in the tab order of the document.

-ARIA role:  `button`

-ARIA properties & states:
+#### ARIA properties & states
+The `button` element has the following ARIA attributes:

-* `aria-controls` attribute: specifies the menu container element that the button controls
+* `aria-controls`: specifies the menu container element that the button controls
-* `aria-expanded` attribute: set to true when menu is visible, false otherwise
+* `aria-expanded`: set to true when its menu is visible, false otherwise

-Related objects:
+#### Related objects

-* PopupMenu: delegate that specifies behavior of the menu container
+* PopupMenu: menu delegate that specifies the behavior of the menu container

 #### Event Listeners & Interaction Behavior